gear4s/totally-di/README.md

 ## Why?

 To facilitate better architecture and testing of modules, by decoupling dependencies via the Inversion of Control paradigm.
+Simply put:
+__"don't instantiate dependencies in the module!"__

 ## Usage